Blog

 RELATED: We Asked Out Recruiters How They Use ChatGPT For Work

 Many creatives worry about the future of their roles with the rise of AI-generated art and ChatGPT.
+Creativity involves original thought, cultural insight, and emotional depth, which AI cannot replicate.
+While AI can generate drafts, variations, and ideas, humans provide direction, originality, and narrative voice.
 Although AI will play a role in shifting how artists and creatives find work, it will not replace these professions completely.
-As mentioned previously, AI lacks complex creativity and therefore cannot produce a unique idea out of thin air.

-The impact of AI on job survival is a complex issue that differs across industries, types of work, and the level of human skills requires.
-AI will likely continue to embed itself into our working world, but rest assured that many professional jobs are still looking for human labor and thinking.
+The impact of AI on job survival is a complex issue that differs across industries, types of work, and the level of human skills required.
+AI will continue to embed itself into our working world.
+But rest assured that many professional jobs are still looking for human labor and thinking.
 And many feel that the future of AI should center on how AI can improve efficiencies and discoveries with humans—not instead of them.